sproxet/sproxet/README.md

 a modern graphical interface for our blockchain.

-In my recent projects I've extensively used C++, Rust, and JS/TypeScript, and have significant past experience in Python, Solidity, Ruby, and C. I've used all the latest and greatest frameworks as they've gained and lost popularity, and am always ready for something new.
+In my recent projects I've extensively used C++, Rust, and JS/TypeScript, and have significant past experience in Python, Solidity, circom, Ruby, and C. I've used all the latest and greatest frameworks as they've gained and lost popularity, and am always ready for something new.

 - [Telegram](https://t.me/sproxet)
 - [GitHub](https://github.com/sproxet)